mattiadg/BoardGames/README.md

 feel free to contribute or to use it under the license agreements.

 ## Hacktoberfest 2018
-Hacktoberfest is the event running from October, 1st to 31st.
+Hacktoberfest is the event running from October 1st to 31st.
 Everyone is encouraged to contribute to github repositories to win a T-shirt of the event.
 This repository wants to welcome developers that share the learning goals of the project with tasks that are easy to implement for people that read the code for the first time.
 There are [issues](https://github.com/mattiadg/BoardGames/issues)